-Once complete, the facility will 78% more efficient in terms of carbon emissions than other leisure centres in the borough and 82% more than similar office developments.
+The facility is 78% more efficient in terms of carbon emissions than other leisure centres in the borough and 82% more efficient than similar office developments.

-The leisure centre will be home to an innovative 25m Myrtha Pool, which utilises a steel-frame rather than a traditional concrete solution.
+The leisure centre houses an innovative 25m Myrtha Pool, which utilises a steel frame rather than a traditional concrete solution.
 This design feature alone reduces greenhouse gas emissions by 45%.
-The pool will also have added strength and resistance to chemicals and corrosives needed in a pool environment due to its chromium-rich alloy, which in turn will offer a longer life span for our customer.
+The pool also has added strength and resistance to chemicals and corrosives needed in a pool environment due to its chromium-rich alloy, which in turn will offer a longer life span.

-To ensure the building remains sustainable when in use, we carried out a low-carbon technologies assessment to provide assurance that the chosen design included the most suitable renewable energy sources.
-There will be photovoltaics (PV) on the roof of the office building and combined heat and power (CHP) engines will power the pool.
-Other measures will include air source heat pumps, water efficiency measures and LED lighting.
+We carried out a low-carbon technologies assessment to provide assurance that the chosen design included the most suitable renewable energy sources.
+There are photovoltaics (PV) on the roof of the office building and combined heat and power (CHP) engines power the pool.
+Other measures include air source heat pumps, water efficiency measures and LED lighting.

 In order to make sure the facility operates at peak efficiency, our team will be using our Energy SynergyTM service to track in-use energy performance against design.
 This will ensure the facility achieves Rushcliffe Borough Council’s energy efficiency goals and supports their ambitions of becoming carbon neutral by 2030.